sinalotfim/data-structures-and-algorithms/non-linear-data-structures/tree.md

 #### Tree

--   It is a Data Structure that **stores elements in a hierachy**.
+-   Tree is a Data Structure that **stores elements in a hierachy**.
--   It refers its elements as **Node** and **Line** that connects them as **Edges**.
+-   Tree refers its elements as **Node** and **Line** that connects them as **Edges**.
--   A tree is a nonlinear hierarchical data structure that consists of nodes connected by edges.
+-   A tree is **a nonlinear hierarchical data structure** that consists of nodes connected by edges.
     ![Tree](../assets/tree.webp)

--   Applications
+#### Applications

 1. Represents hierachical data
-    2. Databases
+2. **Databases**
-    3. Autocompletion
+3. **Autocompletion**
-    4. Compilers
-    5. Compression (JPEG, MP3)
+4. **Compression** (JPEG, MP3)
-    6. Binary Search Trees (BSTs) are used to quickly check whether an element is present in a set or not.
+5. **Compilers** use a syntax tree to validate the syntax of every program you write.
-    7. Heap is a kind of tree that is used for heap sort.
+6. Heap is a kind of tree that is used for heap sort.
-    8. A modified version of a tree called Tries is used in modern routers to store routing information.
+7. A modified version of a tree called Tries is used in modern routers to store routing information.
-    9. Most popular databases use B-Trees and T-Trees, which are variants of the tree structure we learned above to store their data
+8. Most popular databases use B-Trees and T-Trees, which are variants of the tree structure we learned above to store their data
-    10. Compilers use a syntax tree to validate the syntax of every program you write.

 #### Why Tree Data Structure?

--   Other data structures such as arrays, linked list, stack, and queue are linear data structures that store data sequentially.
+-   Other data structures such as arrays, linked list, stack, and queue are **linear data structures** that store data **sequentially**.
--   In order to perform any operation in a linear data structure, the time complexity increases with the increase in the data size.
+-   In order to perform any operation in a linear data structure, **the time complexity increases with the increase in the data size**.
 But, it is not acceptable in today's computational world.
 -   Different tree data structures allow quicker and easier access to the data as it is a non-linear data structure.

 #### Terminologies